PleiadianStarTrooper/PleiadianStarTrooper/README.md

-I'm PleiadianStarTrooper, I am novice in computer science but recently taken an interest in web development and have been learning about jQuery.
+I'm PleiadianStarTrooper, I am novice in computer science but recently have taken an interest in web development and have been learning about jQuery.

 <!---
 PleiadianStarTrooper/PleiadianStarTrooper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.